Load Combinations

 3. The displayed diagram shows the factored, combined results

-You can switch between individual load case results and combined results at any time.
+You can switch between individual load case results and combined results at any time using the same ribbon selector.

 Envelope Results

 When multiple load combinations are defined, you may want to find the maximum or minimum values across all combinations.
-This is called an "envelope" and helps identify the governing design forces.
+The Summary Results Dialog and Member Analysis dialog already display governing values across combinations.
+Visual envelope overlays on the 3D viewport are a planned enhancement.

 Best Practices